fortheusers/hb-appstore/README.md

 ### Contributing
 If you have some functionality that you'd like to see feel free to discuss it on an [issues page](https://github.com/fortheusers/hb-appstore/issues), or if you already have an implementation or desire that you'd like to see, please send in a [pull request](https://github.com/fortheusers/hb-appstore/pulls)!

+We're also currently working on localization and translation of the app into other languages.
+Please see the [current languages here](https://github.com/fortheusers/hb-appstore/tree/main/resin/res/i18n), and if you are inclined to submit a new one, thanks!

+## Compiling
+This program is written using [Chesto](https://github.com/fortheusers/chesto) and has dependencies on libcurl, libget, and zlib.
+The chesto and libget libraries are included in this repo as submodules.

+Pre-compiled builds off the main branch can be downloaded [here](https://nightly.link/fortheusers/hb-appstore/workflows/main/main) without signing in.

+### Instructions
+Detailed build instructions for specific platforms can be found in [Compiling.md](https://github.com/fortheusers/hb-appstore/blob/main/docs/Compiling.md).

+In general, clone the repository recursively (with `git clone --recursive`) and run `make`, after installing the required platform dependencies.